 Labels helped me with researching how to help them on my own and gave a shorthand to what they or her education and often throughout life.
 This may be necessary and useful, but shouldn’t be taken lightly.

-My general approach is to keep labels out of permanent school files if possible.
+My general approach has been to keep labels out of permanent school files if possible.

-Keep in mind that when we are talking about learning disabilities, if the school system does the testing, the test results will become a part of your child’s permanent record, regardless of what you want.
+Keep in mind that when we are talking about learning disabilities, the test results will become a part of your child’s permanent record, if the school system does the testing.
+This will be the case regardless of what you want.
 With one child with less significant learning issues, we opted to have the educational testing done privately so that we controlled whether and how much to share with the schools.
-With another child, we started with testing by the school system but found it to not very thorough.
+With another child, we started with testing by the school system but found it to not be very thorough.
 The most thorough testing we had done was at a nearby university psychology department for a nominal cost.

 Labels Can Stigmatize

 With my child with less significant issues, we have been able to get all the help needed from the schools without sharing labels.
 With another child, we readily shared labels and test results in order to get the help he needed.
 With that child, at the beginning of each school year (and throughout the year) we meet with his teachers to paint a full picture of his strengths and weaknesses.